 If you enjoy recipes like my Italian Chickpea Salad, then you may also enjoy these other recipes that are healthy and easy to make.

 Watch the quick video below to see how quick and easy this recipe actually is!
 If you enjoy this recipe, make sure to join my email list for more recipes and tips!

 - 2 14 oz cans of chickpeas drained and rinsed

 - 6 scallions sliced

-- 2 medium tomatoes chopped fresh tomatoes only
+- 2 medium tomatoes chopped (1 pint cherry tomatoes) fresh tomatoes only

 - 5 TBLE extra virgin olive oil

-TIP #1: Use what you have on hand and adjust quantities as you see fit.
-The above is a guideline as I usually don’t really measure specifics..
+- Use what you have on hand and adjust quantities as you see fit.
+The above is a guideline as I usually don’t really measure specifics.
 For example, you will see in my video I only had red wine vinegar, so I used that instead of the white.
-In fact, I’ve used organic apple cider vinegar too.
-You can omit the scallions, but they are nice flavor.
+In fact, since then I’ve come to prefer organic apple cider vinegar too.
+You can omit the scallions, but they add a nice flavor.

 - Use a mix of olives if you want, such as Kalamata and black.

 - If serving to people who are picky, don’t mention it has chickpeas.
 Too many people think these are boring legumes, but especially for those on a diet – it is a perfect recipe!